dragonfly-science/dragonfly-website/content/work/avian-flu-case-study/content.md

 ### The technology

-To enable rapid analysis,
-we wrote a python script to process the data as it streams from the Nanopore sequencer.
-By using information theory measures, we are able to compare the distribution of k-mers from the raw reads with the distribution from reference sequences.
-This comparison allows us to identify the virus subtype as soon as enough of the sample has been processed.
+MPI uses a [Nanopore](https://nanoporetech.com/about/) sequencer, which processes multiple prepared virus samples at the same time.
+Over several hours, the sequencing program dumps reads of DNA from the samples into a folder on an attached computer.
+These reads can ultimately be assembled into entire virus genomes.
+But this assembly process is complex and time-consuming.
+Our challenge was to recognise the particular subtype of virus *in real time*, quickly alerting us to any highly pathogenic variants.

+We decided to use a k-mer based approach.
+A k-mer is a short, fixed size (say 10-30 base-pairs) section of overlapping DNA.
+Any section of DNA can be converted set of k-mers, and counting the number of unique k-mers in all the incoming reads produces a k-mer distribution.
+By comparing this to k-mer distributions from viruses that have already recognised, we could quickly establish which virus the reads most resembled.

+We wrote text user interface (TUI) that watches the incoming files and updates the results in only a few seconds.
- Because the script has a simple text interface, it is able to run on remote computers, such as on the New Zealand scientific computing infrastructure (NESI).
-This approach will let us rapidly subtype large databases of flu viruses.
+The program can be run on the sequencing computer via a remote login, and also works on the New Zealand scientific computing infrastructure (NESI), where MPI store and process many of their results.

+The program is written in Python, and makes use of a number of open-source packages to produce the user-interface and process the k-mers.

 ### Project team